davidecavestro/123table/public/index.md

 # 123table docs

-_123table_ reads the rows from a db table or from a CSV (using a JDBC driver) and inserts them into a table in any JDBC compatible database.
+_123table_ reads the rows from a CSV file or db table and inserts them into a table for any JDBC-compliant database.

 ## User Guides